Why You Should Care About Myopia

 If you have a young child, we recommend regular eye exams because the condition is known to progress rapidly throughout childhood, causing significant risk to your child’s eye health in the long term.

-Visit Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry to learn more about myopia and myopia management.
+Visit Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry to learn more about myopia and myopia management.

 1 in 3 Children Have Myopia

 Statistics show an alarming increase in myopia (nearsightedness) among children—25% in the past 40 years alone.
 Today, myopia affects 40% of the population, and by the year 2050, half of the world’s population is expected to be myopic.

 More than 50% of parents are unaware that myopia increases the risk of developing severe eye diseases such as glaucoma or retinal detachment later in life.

 Many researchers believe that increased use of digital devices and reduced time spent outdoors are among the causes.